Accessing children's services

-The Wiltshire Parent Carer Council can also help; you can call the council on 01672 569300.
+The Wiltshire Parent Carer Council (WPCC) can also help; you can call the council on 01225 764647.
 The council specialises on services for children with special educational needs and/or a disability.

-The Early Help CAF is a supportive process for all children and young people aged from unborn to 18.
+The Early Help ESA is a supportive process for all children and young people aged from unborn to 18.

-- Completing the CAF assessment to identify your child’s needs and what is working well for them.
+- Completing the ESA to identify your child's needs and what is working well for them

-The Early Help CAF process may begin for your child if it has been identified that there are some short-term, unmet needs that require the support of more than one service.
+The Early Help ESA process may begin for your child if it has been identified that there are some short-term, unmet needs.

-The Early Help CAF process is not used if there are significant safeguarding concerns for your child that need to be supported by Children’s Social Care Safeguarding teams — If you are unsure about this or want to know more about safeguarding thresholds, call the Multi Agency Safeguarding Hub (MASH) on 0300 4560 108.Close
+The Early Help ESA process is not used if there are significant safeguarding concerns for your child that need to be supported by Children's Social Care safeguarding teams — if you are unsure about this or want to know more about safeguarding thresholds, call the Multi Agency Safeguarding Hub (MASH) on 0300 456 0108.

-Once all of the information has been gathered, you will be asked to sign the consent for the Early Help CAF and for sharing of information.
-The Early Help CAF form will then be sent to County Hall for registering and a copy held on file.
+Once all of the information has been gathered, you will be asked to sign the consent for the Early Help ESA and for sharing of information.
+The ESA form will then be emailed to the ESA team at the Council for registering and a copy held on file.
 Copies are sent to all the services working with you and your child along with any other services you may wish to seek support from.
 You will be given the original.

 A Team around the Child (TAC) meeting will be arranged to discuss the agreed Action plan ideally within 15 working days.
 TAC meetings are then usually held every 6-8 weeks.

-When it gets to the point where everyone agrees all of your child’s needs are being met by the relevant services, the CAF can close.
+When it gets to the point where everyone agrees all of your child's needs are being met by the relevant services, the ESA can close.

 If you would like more information about the ESA process, please talk to a professional working with your child or contact the Early Intervention Advisors (EIA) on ESA@wiltshire.gov.uk.